The Strong publishes and co-publishes books that illuminate its collecting and interpretative activities and advance the study of play.

 Explore the evolution of video games, from Pong to Pokémon Go, in A History of Video Games in 64 Objects written by The Strong’s World Video Game Hall of Fame and published by HarperCollins.

-Drawing on the museum’s unparalleled collection of electronic games and related artifacts, the groundbreaking book tells how video games have transformed over time through in-depth stories and engaging photographs.
-Learn about Tennis for Two and the computer revolution; The Oregon Trail and the rise of educational gaming; Pac-Man and the popularity of arcades; and evolution of console systems from Ralph Baer’s Brown Box to the Atari 2600 and beyond.
+Drawing on the museum’s unparalleled collection of electronic games and related artifacts, this groundbreaking book tells how video games have transformed over time through in-depth stories and engaging photographs.
+Learn about Tennis for Two (1958) and the computer revolution, The Oregon Trail (1971) and the rise of educational gaming, Pac-Man (1980) and the popularity of arcades; and evolution of console systems from Ralph Baer’s Brown Box to the Atari 2600 and beyond.

-A History of Video Games in 64 Objects is available for purchase in The Strong's museum shop and wherever books are sold.
+A History of Video Games in 64 Objects is available on Amazon.
+Order Now

 Classic Toys of the National Toy Hall of Fame